philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The harder I work, the luckier I get." — Gary Player
+> "The purpose of our lives is to be happy." — Dalai Lama
-*Updated on 2025-08-27*
+*Updated on 2025-08-29*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).